 Are there any constraints the provider should know about?

 Don’t hesitate to provide any budget, time, legal, and technological constraints.
-This will help the service provider come up with corresponding solutions and offer them during the first call.
+This will help the service provider come up with corresponding types of solutions and offer them during the first call.

 Share specific requirements (if you have any)

 In the first message, clients sometimes miss mentioning their needs and requirements.
 This is because they suppose it isn’t the right time or they’re too obvious to mention.
-But we suggest stating any definite requirements, like receiving the provider’s portfolio or information on the technology stack, right away to avoid misunderstandings.
+But we suggest stating any definite requirements, like receiving the provider’s portfolio or information on the technology stack, right away in order to receive high-quality responses and avoid misunderstandings.

 Let’s take a look at the final request for proposal: